joeledwards/ops-tools/README.md

 ## Usage
 ```
-$ ops
 ops <command>

 Commands:
   ops acm-import <pem-cert> <private-key>   Imports a pem-format cert into ACM
   ops acm-info <arn>                        show details for a certificate
   ops acm-list                              list all ACM certificates
   ops alarms                                list configured cloudwatch alarms
   ops ami-list                              list AMIs in the current region
   ops ami-publish <region> <ami>            make the identified AMI public
   ops ami-replicate <region> <ami>          replicate an AMI from one region to
                                             all others
   ops ami-unpublish <region> <ami>          make the identified AMI private
   ops aws-health                            list aws health events
+  ops aws-ip-ranges                         IP ranges owned by AWS
   ops aws-regions                           List out the AWS regions
   ops cf-log-fields                         CloudFlare log fields
+  ops cf-ray <ray-id>                       fetch the Cloudflare log record for
+                                            the supplied Ray ID
   ops cf-stats                              CloudFlare stats
   ops couch-follow <url>                    follow a CouchDB change feed
+  ops couch-replicate <document> [dst-doc]  replicate a document from one
+                                            CouchDB to another, replacing (new
+                                            _rev) if the document already exists
+  ops couch-rewrite <document> <path>       rewrite a single key within a
+  [value]                                   CouchDB document
   ops docker-tags <image>                   fetch the list of tags for an image
                                             from docker hub
-  ops ec2-by-age                           list all AWS instances in a region by
+  ops ec2-by-age                            list all AWS instances in a region
-                                           age
+                                            by age
   ops ec2-can-run                           test if a particular EC2
                                             configuration will run
   ops ec2-find                              find an EC2 instance
   ops ec2-ips                               List elastic IPs for the region
   ops ec2-limits                            EC2 limits applied for this account
   ops ec2-new-docker-swarm                  create a docker swarm cluster
   ops ec2-state <instance>                  Check or alter the state of an EC2
                                             instance
   ops ec2-uptimes                           list AWS instances in a region by
                                             uptime
   ops emr-cluster-info <cluster>            Get details on a single EMR cluster
   ops emr-clusters                          List out EMR clusters for a region
   ops http-get <url>                        simple http GET against a URL
   ops lambda-functions                      list out an account's AWS Lambda
                                             functions
   ops micro-monitor <url>                   check the status of a server running
                                             micro-monitor
+  ops npm-downloads [time-window]           fetch download count data from
+  [...options]                              api.npmjs.org
+  ops npm-versions <pkg>                    provide a summary of package version
+                                            info for an npm package
   ops nsq-peek <topic>                      peek at messages in the named topic
   ops nsq-send <topic> <message>            send a message to an NSQ topic
-  ops package-versions <pkg>               provide a summary of package version
-                                           info
   ops proxy <url>                           proxies to a remote URL and logs
                                             traffic for debugging
   ops s3-buckets                            list out region S3 buckets
   ops s3-info <bucket> <key>                Get metadata for an S3 object
   ops s3-list <bucket>                      List keys in an s3 bucket
+  ops salt                                  generate a url-safe, base64 encoded
+                                            salt for use in sharing resources
   ops site-poll <url>                       Check on the status of a site

 Options:
   --help     Show help                                                 [boolean]